kkoutoup/Pytest-example-company-name/README.md

 Test-driven development

 ### Description
 A simple script that adds employees to a fictional company database with their details (first, last name etc) and produces email accounts and pay rise calculations.
 The script is tested with the pytest module.
+The same example is [available with unittest](https://github.com/kkoutoup/Unittest-example-company-employees).

 ### Purpose
 Familiarising myself with Python's pytest module